 If you're staying somewhere in the UK for less than three months, you can ask to be registered with a GP on a temporary basis.
 You can also register temporarily if you move around the country and have no permanent address.

 NHS numbers help staff across the NHS get up-to-date information on patients' health.
-However, you don't need an NHS number or medical card to get NHS treatment.
+However, you don't need to know your NHS number to get NHS treatment.

 A hospital should give your baby an NHS number shortly after birth.
 If the baby was not born in hospital, a number will be given once the hospital has been told about the birth.
 If your baby was born abroad and doesn't have an NHS number, you can get one by registering with a GP.

 Problems with registering